archlinux/archinstall/docs/pull_request_template.md

 # Describe your PR

 If the changes has been discussed in an Issue, please tag it so that we can backtrace from the issue later on.<br>
-If the PR is larger than ~20 lines, please describe it here unless described in an issue.
+If the PR is larger than twenty lines, please describe it here unless described in an issue.

 # Testing